Protect Yourself from These Common Military Scams

 VA Home Loan Scams

-The Consumer Financial Protection Bureau issued an alert recently about a VA home loan scam.
-Members of the military, veterans, and military spouses have been receiving fraudulent phone calls and mail from companies that are claiming to be affiliated with the VA, the government, or even home loan servicers.
+The Consumer Financial Protection Bureau recently issued an alert about a VA home loan scam.
+Members of the military, veterans, and military spouses have been receiving fraudulent phone calls and mail from companies claiming to be affiliated with the VA, the government, or even home loan servicers.

 The scammers will try to get people to refinance their homes, agree to loan modifications, or even pay their loans using purchased money orders.
 They also make people think that they are facing foreclosure on their homes.